GHS Undergraduate Essay Prize

 • Essays should be no less than 8,000 words in length and should address a theme in German history, broadly defined, covering any period from the Middle Ages to the present day.

 • Candidates should be nominated by their undergraduate supervisors.
-Submissions, in electronic format, to Róisín Watson
+Please send submissions, in electronic format, to Róisín Watson

 The Decision